Feature #5462: Persistence preset: Tor state

 Maybe we could use a separate Tor process with persistent entry guards for Tails Server?
 And add a warning about location tracking when using Tails Server in different locations.

-#3 Updated by segfault almost 3 years ago
+#3 Updated by segfault about 3 years ago

 Note that the current plan is to enforce client authentication in Tails Server, which protects from the deanonymazation by the entry guard.
 But this limits the use cases for Tails Server a lot (it requires all users to either use Tails, which would come with a Tails Server client app, or enter the authentication cookie in the torrc themselves via the command line).

 #4 Updated by intrigeri about 3 years ago